SJSUSpring2020-CMPE272/Covid19Proj/README.md

 ## Project Idea 12:
 ### 1.Project title:
-Cloud based Smart Supply Chain System
+Smart Supply Chain System
 ### 2.Idea description:
 The smart supply chain system mamanges whole supply chain from Factories or farms to merchants.
-Sometimes due to latency of communication among factory, carrier and merchant, weather conditions, and traffic condition, there is a high cost of transportation and storage of products.
-This system is large scale cloud based that supposed to support at least fifty users including factories, carriers and merchants.
-The system monitors the condition of weather, traffic, warehouse occupation to decide if the product could be delivered to warehouse or directly to merchants.
-Each user also can log into the system to look where the product is and what conditions are.
+It monitors and collects the data from factories, carriers, and merchant to predict and control the operation of supply chain.
+It's a large scale system based on cloud.
 ### 3.Goal of the project:
 Owner of factories, farm, carrier and merchants.
 ### 4.Technology stack:
 cloud computing, AI framework, angularJS, database systems.